coderoad/coderoad-cli/README.md

 The first step with id L1S1.
 The Step id should start with the level id.

+#### HINTS

+- The first hint available when a user requests a hint
+- The second hint that will show
+- The third and final hint, as it is last in order

 ### L1S2 The second step

 The second step...